 Use this option to assign a Toll Restriction Level (00-07) to an extension.
+FOR FEATURE INFORMATION: See Toll Restriction on page 178.

 Only Local Calls (Day or Night)

 Use this option to determine whether an extension can place only local and Intercom calls (during Day or Night Answer mode).
 If you enter a "Y," the extension can place the following types of outside calls: